-Most of the time, we catch ourselves hating things.
-One of them is to exercise.
-Maybe you’re one of them, and you think you’re the only one, but you’re not.
-That’s why our article today.
-You’ll learn great tips that will help you change your mind from “I hate exercise” to loving it.
+Most of the time, we find ourselves hating to exercise.
+Maybe you’re one of them?
+Here, you’ll learn great tips that will help you change your mind from “I hate exercise” to loving it.

 Find what you love